 The Comprehensive Income & Expenditure Statement (CIES) shows the cost of providing services in the year in accordance with International Financial Reporting Standards (IFRS), rather than the amount funded from Council Tax and other Government Grants.
 The amount funded from Council Tax and Government Grants differs from this by a series of adjustments made in accordance with regulations.
 These adjustments are made in the Movement in Reserves Statement.
-The CIES is shown on page 27.
+The CIES is shown on page 26.
+The group position is presented separately on page 27

-The Movement in Reserves Statement (MIRS) shows the movement from the start of the year to the end on the different reserves held by the Authority, analysed into 'useable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other 'unuseable reserves'.
+The Movement in Reserves Statement (MIRS) shows the movement from the start of the year to the end on the different reserves held by the Authority and the wider group, analysed into 'useable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other 'unuseable reserves'.

 The Statement shows how the movements in year of the Authority's reserves are broken down between gains and losses incurred in accordance with generally accepted accounting practices and the statutory adjustments required to return to the amounts chargeable to council tax (or rents) for the year.
 The net increase/decrease line show the statutory General Fund Balance and Housing Revenue Account Balance movements in the year following those adjustments.
-The MIRS is shown on page 28.
+The MIRS is shown on page 28 and includes the group position.

-The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Authority.
+The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Authority and the group.
 The net assets of the Authority are matched by the reserves held by the Authority.
 Reserves are reported in two categories.
 The first category of reserves are useable reserves, i.e. those reserves that the Authority may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve may only be used to fund capital expenditure or repay debt).